grame-cncm/faustdoc/src/manual/optimizing.md

 Delay lines implementation can be be controlled with the `-mcd size` and `-dlt size` options, to choose for example between *power-of-two sizes and mask based wrapping* (faster but consumming more memory) or *if based wrapping*, slower but consumming less memory.

-A lot of other compilation choices are fully controllable with options.
-Note that the C/C++ and LLVM backends are the one with the maximum of possible compilation options.
-Here    are some of them:
+Many other compilation choices are fully controllable with options.
+Note that the C/C++ and LLVM backends offer the greatest number of compilation options.
+Here are just a few of them:

 -  `-clang` option: when compiled with clang/clang++, adds specific #pragma for auto-vectorization.
 -  `-nvi` option: when compiled with the C++ backend, does not add the 'virtual' keyword. **This option can be especially useful in embedded devices context**